tomjoht/tomjoht.github.io/_posts/2015/2015-06-18-stc-summit-workshop-and-presentation.md

 categories:
 - technical-writing
 keywords: api documentation, api workshop. rest api
-summary: "I'm giving both a workshop and presentation at the STC Summit in Columbus, Ohio.
+description: "I'm giving both a workshop and presentation at the STC Summit in Columbus, Ohio.
 I'm also receiving an award for oustanding guest-edited issue of the Intercom."
 ---

 ## Upcoming API documentation workshop